 Saggar fired ceramic, and cast glass creations, inspired by toys, addressing dairy farming practices.

-These ceramic pieces are fired in saggar pots filled with cow dung, wrapped in waste hay held in place by fencing wire and sprinkled with ash from native trees.
-The clay saggars are formed from recycled clay slip, and a mix of out-dated dairy farming magazines and old 1970s New Zealand Nature Heritage magazines.
+Most of the ceramic pieces in this exhibition were fired in saggar pots filled with cow dung, wrapped in waste hay held in place by fencing wire and sprinkled with ash from native trees.
+The clay saggars were formed from recycled clay slip and a mix of out-dated dairy farming magazines and old 1970s New Zealand Nature Heritage magazines.
 The reaction between the sculptural pieces and the combustibles within the saggar process is unpredictable and volatile.
-Other pieces are painted with black slip and ash glazes made from Puriri trimmings and fallen Mamaku branches from my own garden and fired between the saggar boxes.
-These ash glazes celebrate the specific trees which inspired my clay tree pieces.
+The black Mamaku works were painted with black slip and ash glazes made from Puriri trimmings and fallen Mamaku branches (from my garden) and fired between the saggar boxes.
+These ash glazes celebrate the specific trees that inspired the clay works.

 My contemplative clay pieces, wrapped in carefully considered combustibles and fired within pages from pertinent environmental and farming magazines, have become vessels of sympathetic magic.
 In doing so they not only chronicle their firing history through their surface marks but encapsulate the laws of similarity and contagion, which are the essence of sympathetic magic.
 Uncovering the pieces after the saggar process feels like an archaeological discovery.
 Carefully extracting the clay pieces from their saggar confines, involves careful decisions over which scars are to be celebrated and which are to be smoothed over.

-Creating clay & glass toy-like sculptures are my means to face difficult truths and imagine optimistic futures.
+Creating clay & glass toy-like sculptures is my way of facing difficult truths and imagining optimistic futures.
 By creating these toy inspired objects in clay I become part of a ceramic tradition which reaches back millennia.
-My “never seeing dollies” and their “bovine cohorts” stand frozen within the conflict between contemporary dairy farming practices and our current environmental emergency.
 Toys invite daydream and speculation and so create a fissure in our mundane world.
 They provide a conduit in which to talk about challenging issues and imagine positive futures.
+My “never seeing dollies” and their “bovine cohorts” stand frozen within the conflict between contemporary dairy farming practices and our current environmental emergency.